 Atlas entrepreneurs also get special deals on services relevant to startups, such as $5,000 free credits from Amazon Web Services.

-Stripe does offer built-in reporting features, but using Stripe Sigma you can create fully customizable reports with the programming language SQL.
+As we mentioned, Stripe does offer built-in reporting features but using Stripe Sigma you can create fully customizable reports with the programming language SQL.
 If you can write a SQL query, Sigma can provide you the data for it right in your dashboard.